jonzand/hello-world/README.md

 # hello-world
 Test project
-This is my test project.
-I am a phd student planning on creating my own website.
+This is a test project.